 A column of water rose from the lake.
 It twisted against gravity with a force that held it aloft.
 This was more than water; this was a living element.
 Orahi were nano-mechanical and chemically active particles that created elemental machines.
 Min controlled this one.

 Wad did not need Nic’s warning.
 He turned to face the column.
-He charged into the lake and slapped the column of water as if he was boxing with another dogo.
+He charged into the lake and slapped the column of water as if he were boxing with another dogo.
 The water danced with him, turning like a cyclone.
 Wad’s arms moved in a blur, slashing at the water.
 His individual strikes had no effect, but collectively they diminished the column, cut it down until it fell.

 Wad looked at his reflection.
 Nodded his head in satisfaction, then waded for the hillside.
 “I win, Min of Arai.”